Clinton Township Fire Tax

 During the late 1990’s the Fire Co. requested an increase in the Fire Tax to assist with the purchase of equipment and to offset the need for so many hours of fundraising.
 The money required to operate a Fire Co. is always increasing but the hours available to volunteers to perform fundraising activities were decreasing.
 People simply did not have the time available to perform these tasks and the amount of money being raised was diminishing.
 People were simply not supporting the Fire Company, through fundraising efforts, enough to provide the funds needed to operate and provide the needed services.

-No fire tax money can be used for the purchase of supplies for the ambulances.
+No fire tax money is used for the purchase of supplies for the ambulances.

-No fire tax money can be used to pay any employees of our ambulance service.
+No fire tax money is used to pay any employees of our ambulance service.

 If you have any questions regarding the Fire Tax, feel free to contact us with your questions.